How to Ask the Best Employee Development Conversation Questions (+27 Examples)

 - Are you happy with the development plan we've set out?
 If not, what changes would you implement to it?

-🌱 Enable your workforce with Zavvy
+🌱 Enable your people's career development with Zavvy

 Even if you have an easy-going, informal company culture, it's crucial to build a process for having these talks.